-Whilst joint claimants have joint liability for an Advance, only the claimant requesting it is required to confirm their partner's agreement to the Advance request and recovery terms.
-If the couple subsequently separate, the recovery of the Advance will be taken from both of them on a 50/50 basis.
+Joint claimants have joint liability for any advance and both claimants must confirm their agreement to the Advance request and recovery terms.
+If the couple subsequently separate, the recovery of the advance will be taken from both of them on a 50/50 basis.

-If an Advance is requested, and at that time a member of the joint claim is an ineligible partner, the ineligible partner has no responsibility for half of the outstanding debt.
+If an advance is requested, and at that time a member of the joint claim is an ineligible partner, the ineligible partner has no responsibility for half of the outstanding debt.

-A claimant may want to repay the Advance in a lump sum.
+A claimant may want to repay the advance in a lump sum.
 In these circumstances they should be asked to ring the Debt Management phone line.
 See Debt Management guidance for the phone numbers.